emberjs/rfcs/text/0000-embroider-v2-package-format.md

 ```

 Remember that you're always only allowed to `import` from your own **allowed dependencies**.
 So if an addon wants to optionally use another package only if that package is present, that package must be listed as an **Optional Peer Dependency**.

+`moduleExists` differs in one respect from all the other macros: there is no reliable build-time polyfill for it in non-Embroider builds.
+So when you use it in a non-Embroider build, you get a runtime implementation instead (equivalent to today's `require.has()`.
+If you need build-time branch elimination, try to use `dependencySatisfies` instead, which works correctly in both Embroider and non-Embroider builds.

 ### JavaScript Macro: dependencySatisfies